2C-O-4: Society and culture

+Legal status

 Canada

 As of October 31, 2016, 2C-O-4 is a controlled substance (Schedule III) in Canada.

 United States

 2C-O-4 is unscheduled and unregulated in the United States; however, because of its close similarity in structure and effects to mescaline and 2C-T-7, possession and sale of 2C-O-4 may be subject to prosecution under the Federal Analog Act.